Introduction to CSS offset

 </html>

-So in this example, the circle is being animated with the path value of offset property.
+In this example, we animate the circle using the path value of the offset property.

 Output: